-You can get tags for information about groov itself and use them in your mobile interface.
+You can get tags for information about the groov device itself and use them in your mobile interface.
 For example, you might want to show operators the current time and date.
 Or an Admin page might include system uptime, number of current user sessions, and so on.